Mesothelioma Info: What You Need to Know About This Cancer Linked to Asbestos

 about 3,200 people in the U.S. are diagnosed with mesothelioma each year but early detection can increase your odds of survival

-You may have heard of mesothelioma from a law ad on television promising big financial settlements, or you or someone you know may have unfortunately been diagnosed with this deadly disease.
-But what exactly is mesothelioma?
+You may have heard of mesothelioma from a lawyer's ad on television promising big financial settlements for victims of the disease or their families.
+Or you or someone you know may have unfortunately been diagnosed with this deadly cancer.
+But what exactly is mesothelioma and what kinds of financial assistance is available to victim's of this disease?

 What is Mesothelioma Cancer?